 here's a bargain if I ever saw one!
 This album has, so far, received no

-less than seventeen 5 star ratings at Amazon.
+less than ninety 5 star ratings at Amazon.
 It's essentially a

-collection of 17 singles, so if you don't have many of them then this is
+collection of 17 singles, so if you don't own many of them then this is

 a great buy.